Talel-bm/SAS-Query-Agent/README.md

 3. **System Prompt Generation:**
     *   `get_system_prompt` creates a detailed system prompt for the LLM, instructing it to act as "StarData," an expert SAS coding agent.
-    *   The prompt provides the necessary metadata, outlines steps for code generation, and includes numerous very important notes such as column naming conventions, type consistency, error handling, and specific treatment of "sinistres" (accidents).
+    *   The prompt provides the necessary metadata, outlines steps for code generation, and includes numerous very important notes such as column naming conventions, type consistency, error handling.
     *   The prompt is tailored to the specific problem domain (automobile insurance).

 4. **Code Correction and Requirement Analysis:**